This Is What Merkel Meant – And Did Not Mean – When She Warned Europe Can't Completely Rely On The US And UK

 Events of recent days — last week’s NATO Summit in Brussels and the G7 Summit in Italy — will have only reinforced the chancellor’s existing views because they exposed important differences on significant issues: defense, climate change, trade, and refugees and migration.

-Trump was alone on the issue of action on climate change, and has signaled he may pull out of the Paris Agreement.
-While the US is in the process of reviewing its policies on climate change, the other six governments reaffirmed their commitment to the Paris Agreement.
+While the US is in the process of reviewing its policies on climate change — Trump signaled he may pull out of the Paris Agreement — the other six governments reaffirmed their commitment to the accord.
 Leaving the summit, Merkel described the climate talks as “very unsatisfactory,” and said that the agreement was so important that there shouldn’t be compromises.
 Should Trump decide to pull the US out of the Paris accords, the damage to US-EU relations would be considerable.

 What's more, the UK's stance to prioritise countries' sovereign right to controlling borders and limiting migration levels is likely to have added to Berlin's disappointment — a number of European officials have long perceived Britain has taken a backseat role during the ongoing refugee and migration crises.